 - 3 Tablespoon cornstarch

-- 8 apples (granny smith or gala apples) diced
+- 8 apples (granny smith or gala apples, you can also do sliced apples) diced

 - 1 cup powdered sugar